 Day 5: Auschwitz – Krakow

 You will leave Wroclaw in the morning and head for Krakow which is situated 270 km to the South East.
 On the way you will make a stop in Auschwitz, the site that was the scene of genocide commited by the Germans during the Second World War.
 Auschwitz Extermination Camp has become the symbol of Holocaust and the “centre of the world’s conscience”.
 Auschwitz sightseeing lasts ca. 3,5 hours and it includes visit to Auschwitz II Birkenau.
 One can see there barracks, gas chambers, crematories and the main gate with the famous phrase written above the entrance “Arbeit macht frei”.
 Afterwards you will continue your journey to Krakow.
-Accommodation in centrally located hotel.
-Dinner.
+Accommodation in centrally located hotel in Krakow

 Day 6: Krakow – Wieliczka

 To avoid crowds you will start the day from a trip to Wieliczka Salt Mine.
 It’s an absolute must.
 Wieliczka is a small town situated just a few kilometers from Krakow and salt has been mined here continuously since the 13th century.
 It’s a world-class landmark attracting over a million visitors each year.
 You will return to Krakow for a dinner and after a short break we will invite you for three hours walk around the Old Town.
 Krakow is the former capital of Poland and it is said to be a magical place.
 Our guide will show you the market square with St. Mary’s Church and the Cloth Hall (Sukiennice), impressive Barbican and the buildings of Jagiellonian University.
 You will stroll along vibrant Grodzka and Kanonicza streets where you can fully experience famous Krakow’s atmosphere.
+Overnight in Krakow.

 Day 7: Departure from Krakow

 Breakfast and transfer to the airport/railway station.